Pittsburgh Car Accident Lawyer

 How to Recover Damages for Passenger Injuries

-Passengers can sometimes suffer the most severe injuries in car accidents, ranging from whiplash to catastrophic injuries to wrongful death.
+Passengers can sometimes suffer the most severe injuries in automobile accidents, ranging from whiplash to catastrophic injuries to wrongful death.
 When an accident involves a friend or relative who was driving, these claims can be personally difficult.
-Once your injuries have been evaluated and treated by a medical professional, call our attorneys to talk about your options for recovering compensation for:
+Once your injuries have been evaluated and treated by a medical professional, call our car accident attorneys to talk about your options for recovering compensation for:

 - Medical expenses